восстановить файловую систему XFS (repair an XFS filesystem)

 either another inode or the filesystem itself for metadata

 storage.
-The fork-type is either data
+The fork-type is either data or attr indicating

 whether the problem lies in the portion of the inode that